 In North America, chestnut blight is present in the entire native range of the host and has moved to areas of planted chestnut far from the native range.
 It is also present in Europe, and the pathogen is native to China, where it causes an inconsequential disease of Chinese chestnut.

 We will never have chestnut like we did in 1900, at least not in the next few hundred years.
-But there are two areas of hope for some form of recovery.
+But there are some areas of hope for some form of recovery.

 Breeding for resistance.
 Chinese chestnut is somewhat resistant.
 The fungus causes persistent perennial cankers rather than diffuse cankers.
 Resistance can slow the fungus down and limit its reproduction.
-But chinese chestnut is not such a great tree – it is short and spreading instead of tall and straight, with less desirable timber and fruit characteristics.
+But Chinese chestnut is not such a great tree – it is short and spreading instead of tall and straight, with less desirable timber and fruit characteristics.
 So traditional breeding followed by backcrossing is underway, primarily by The American Chestnut Foundation (TACF).
-Although it is slow and a grope in the dark, there has been success in developing individuals with characteristics of American chestnut after hybridization and three successive generations of backcrossing .
+Although it is slow and a grope in the dark, there has been success in developing individuals with characteristics of American chestnut after hybridization of the two species and three successive generations of backcrossing to American chestnut .
 This yields a generation (BC3) that is 15/16 American chestnut, but has been selected at each stage for resistance and form.
-Then follows 2 generations of intercrosses among promising BC3 individuals to make them homozygous for blight-resistance alleles.
-TACF is now increasing seed production of blight-resistant lines for outplanting in test sites throughout the natural range of American chestnut .
-There are also plans to introduce resistance genes into chestnut directly.
+Then follows 2 generations of intercrosses among promising BC3 individuals to make them homozygous for blight-resistance alleles [8, 15].
+TACF is now creating seed orchards of intercrossed lines and selecting them for blight resistance.

 Hypovirulence literally means “lesser virulence.”
 Soon after epidemics began in European chestnuts, it was observed in Italy and France that some cankers spontaneously slowed down or stopped.
 Experiments and observations showed that the trees involved were no more resistant than other trees: